nguyenvannghiem0312/nguyenvannghiem0312/README.md

 # Overview

 - 👋 Hi World
-- I’m interested in AI (Specifically NLP and LLMs)
+- I’m interested in AI
 - I’m currently studying Mathematics and Informatics - Hanoi University of Science and Technology.
 <!--